ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/questions.md

 A. UDP is more secure than TCP.
 B. DHCP doesn’t require reliability.
-**C. TCP requires an IP to connect, but DHCP’s job is to assign one.**
+**C. TCP requires an IP to connect, but DHCP’s job is to assign one.**✔️
 D. UDP is faster and always encrypted.

 ---